rrcobb/blog/src/pages/drafts/2018-12-26-startup-ideas.md

 It's wildly fun to keep a running list of ideas.

+A few themes I notice in my own ideas:

+- Not being creepy
+- Making social graph data useful to the users
+- Serving new freelancers / gig-sters / entrepreneurs
+- Selling direct to employees at companies, instead of selling to the companies

 What other groups are probably ignored by software builders?

-- freelancers of various stripes (dropshippers, podcasters, m turks, artists, instagrammers, youtubers, small time craftsfolks, authors, journalists, camgirls, drivers)
+- dropshippers
+- podcasters
+- mechanical turks
+- artists
+- instagrammers
+- youtubers
+- small time craftsfolks and artisans
+- authors
+- journalists
+- camgirls
+- drivers
+- folks in big companies

+Maybe software builders are ignoring you too!
+Building good software, it turns out, is pretty hard.